• Español

 Refining

-There are different sources of financing depending on the particular characteristics and financial structuring of each project, such as: equity, commercial banks, developers, and institutional and private investors.
+There are several sources of financing depending on the specific characteristics and financial structure of each project.
+These may include the PEF, commercial banking, developers, and institutional or private investors.

 Exploration and Production | Transportation and Logistics